On the collisions between particles in the vicinity of rotating black holes

 In~\cite{GribPavlov2007AGN} we put the hypothesis that active galactic nuclei can be the sources of ultrahigh energy particles in cosmic rays observed recently by the AUGER group (see~\cite{Auger07}) due to the processes of converting dark matter formed by superheavy neutral particles into visible particles --- quarks, leptons (neutrinos), photons.
 If active galactic nuclei are rotating black holes then in~\cite{GribPavlov2007AGN} we discussed the idea that ``This black hole acts as a cosmic supercollider in which superheavy particles of dark matter are accelerated close to the horizon to the Grand Unification energies and can be scattering in collisions.''
 It was also shown~\cite{GribPavlov2008KLGN} that in Penrose process~\cite{Penrose69} dark matter particle can decay on two particles, one with the negative energy, the other with the positive one and particles of very high energy of the Grand Unification order can escape the black hole.
 Then these particles due to interaction with photons close to the black hole will loose energy analogously up to the Greisen-Zatsepin-Kuzmin limit in cosmology~\cite{GZK1,GZK2}.

 First calculations of the scattering of particles in the ergosphere of the rotating black hole, taking into account the Penrose process, with the result that particles with high energy can escape the black hole, were made in~\cite{PiranShahamKatz75,PiranShaham77}.
-Recently in~\cite{BanadosSilkWest09} it was shown that for the rotating black hole (if it is close to the critical one) the energy of scattering is unlimited.
-The result of~\cite{BanadosSilkWest09} was criticized in~\cite{BertiCardosoGPS09}, \cite{JacobsonSotiriou09} where the authors claimed that if the black hole is not a critical rotating black hole so that its dimensionless angular momentum $A \ne 1$ but $ A=0.998$ then the energy is limited.
+Recently in~\cite{BanadosSilkWest09} it was shown that for the rotating black hole (if it is the critical one) the energy of scattering is unlimited.
+The result of~\cite{BanadosSilkWest09} was criticized in~\cite{BertiCardosoGPS09,JacobsonSotiriou09} in the sense that it does not occur in nature.
+The authors of~\cite{BertiCardosoGPS09,JacobsonSotiriou09} claimed that if the black hole is not a critical rotating black hole so that its dimensionless angular momentum $A \ne 1$ but $ A=0.998$ then the energy is limited.

 In this paper we show that the energy of scattering in the centre of mass system can be still unlimited in the cases of multiple scattering.
-In \S\,\hyperref[2secBHColl]{1} we calculate this energy, reproduce the results of~\cite{BanadosSilkWest09,BertiCardosoGPS09,JacobsonSotiriou09} and show that in some cases (multiple scattering) the results of~\cite{BertiCardosoGPS09,JacobsonSotiriou09} on the limitations of the scattering energy for nonextremal black holes are not valid.
+In the \hyperref[2secBHColl]{first} part we calculate this energy, reproduce the results of~\cite{BanadosSilkWest09,BertiCardosoGPS09,JacobsonSotiriou09} and show that in some cases (multiple scattering) the results of~\cite{BertiCardosoGPS09,JacobsonSotiriou09} on the limitations of the scattering energy for nonextremal black holes are not valid.

-In \S\,\hyperref[3secBHColl]{2} we obtain the results for the extraction of the energy after collision in the field of the Kerr's metric.
+In the \hyperref[3secBHColl]{second} part we obtain the results for the extraction of the energy after collision in the field of the Kerr's metric.
 It occurs that the Penrose process plays important role for getting larger energies of particles at infinity.
 Our calculations show that the conclusion of~\cite{JacobsonSotiriou09} about the impossibility of getting at infinity the energy larger than the initial one in particle collisions close to the black hole is wrong.

 The system of units $G=c=1$ is used in the paper.